jonathans-99/jonathans-99/README.md

 ## Hi, I'm Jonathan Pérez 👋

 ### I'm a junior web developer  and technology enthusiast 👨‍💻
 - ⚙ I'm always trying to learn new things in technology
-- 🎧 I'm always listening to music
+- 🎧 Listening to music every day

 ### Connect with me